Skip to main content

 Where is the closest saltwater fish and coral store to Meadville or Oil City?

-Erie is the regional hub for saltwater fish and live coral in northwest PA — roughly a 30-to-60-minute drive from most of the area, versus about two hours to Pittsburgh.
+Erie is the regional hub for saltwater fish and live coral in northwest PA — roughly a half-hour to a bit over an hour from most of the area, versus about two hours to Pittsburgh.
 Most local reefers plan around an Erie trip.

 Is it safe to drive home with saltwater fish and coral?